Sartyo/note-manager/README.md

 This project is a simple full stack application that allows the creation and management of notes and tags for said notes.

-This application possesses a authentication system so a user can create and manage notes for itself without worrying for other users changing them.
+This application possesses an authentication system so a user can create and manage notes for itself without worrying for other users changing the notes that they have created.

 This application was done by creating a backend REST API with Django(A python framework) and a frontend SPA on React